CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ### Mesh Loading

 With the help of [tinyobjloader](https://github.com/syoyo/tinyobjloader) and [tinygltf](https://github.com/syoyo/tinygltf/) libraries, the path tracer is able to load `.obj` and `.gltf` files (partially).
-Thus, we can render more complex scenes.
+Thus, we can render more complex scenes, and put more stress on the path tracer.

 ### Procedural Textures

 Procedural textures can be achieved by using the barycentric interpolated uv coordinate of the intersection point.
+There is hardly any performance impact.
 Check out the following example.

 | Gradient Mario | Checkerboard Mario |
 | :-----: | :----: |